rob-myers/rob-myers.github.io/docs/plan.md

 - Work on a humanoid in blender
 - Ensure recast navmesh is working
 - Dark mode with stage background black
-- canvas filter provides dynamic player light
+- Canvas filter provides dynamic player light

+- Can launch scripts e.g. UI pipeline(s)
+- A `Terminal` can auto launch scripts

 - Start writing post / decide on blog format